Home Compare ITT vs RAA.DE

 ITT vs RATIONAL Aktiengesellschaft: Which Stock Looks Stronger in 2026?

 RATIONAL Aktiengesellschaft leads structurally, with profitability as the clearest single gap between the two profiles.
-ITT still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — RATIONAL Aktiengesellschaft holds the more constructive position.
-That puts structure and market broadly in agreement — RATIONAL Aktiengesellschaft's lead looks more confirmed than conflicted.
+ITT still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward ITT, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with RATIONAL Aktiengesellschaft, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ITT: Russell 1000, RAA.DE: HDAX).